mechabecca94/Tanks-Tutorial/README.md

 ## March 28 ##
 I have made a "to do" list [here](https://docs.google.com/document/d/1g5YNkO6q07OGTknOjT4YGLpTKJ_dBeP9BIfNYfHFG5Q/edit?usp=sharing), which I will reflect in my writing notes as well.
 The largest thing that I have done this week is to get a front loading screen for the piano tanks; the inspiration had come from those dramatic spongebob stills, strangely enough.

+## March 31 ##
+Today I had a full work session on reworking the lights and camera prototype, which I feel was my weakest of the three given how I had only just been starting to learn unity at the time.
+The inspiration for this new alteration came when watching (binging) the Netflix show iZombie, which has these great comic book intro cards before every episode.
+Not only are comics an excellent way of storytelling through camera frames, but I felt setting up a small series of vignettes could help to tell some of the story that was missing from the last game.
+I've got the first two frames set up which tell the obligatory tragic backstory to the final confrontation of our hero; an ending that I haven't completely settled on, but one that I want to be interactive with for sure.

 # 3D Objects #

 ## March 19 Log 2 - Final thoughts